BOZEMAN SPORTS MEDICINE - Key Persons

 • Practice Manager

 Erin is a native of Montana, born and raised in Livingston.
-She attended college at the University of Montana in Missoula, where she studied social work and was trained as a medical assistant at St. Patrick Hospital.
-She returned to the Livingston area and attended classes at Montana State University where she earned her Associate of Science degree.
-In 2013, she and her family moved to Bozeman to be closer to BZN International Airport for her husband's job.
+She attended her first two years of college at the University of Montana in Missoula, where she studied social work and was trained as a medical assistant at St. Patrick Hospital.
+She returned to the Livingston area and graduated from Montana State University where she earned her Associate of Science degree and a Bachelors of Science in Human Development and Family Science.
+Erin and her daughters moved to Bozeman from Livingston in 2013.
 Shortly after, she teamed up with Dr. Erik Adams and discovered their team approach to patient care.
-When not in the clinic, Erin is also a licensed Property Manager and loves helping our community with their housing needs.
-She and her husband have 3 daughters and a furry son named Hank.
-In their free time they prefer to be outside camping, rafting, golfing, watching baseball and Erin is particularly fond of sitting the sidelines of their daughter's volleyball and basketball games.
-She recently discovered cross country skiing and is enjoying that scenery as well.
+When not in the clinic, Erin is active in the outdoors.
+In her free time she prefers to be outside traveling, camping, rafting, golfing, listening to live music, watching baseball (Go Dodgers!) and sitting the sidelines of her daughters volleyball games.
 Why I do what I do?
 I love patient care and the connections I make in medicine.
 Injury and illness can cause a lot of anxiety and fear in patients, my job is to make them feel welcome, at ease and comfortable with their plan of care while helping them navigate their road to recovery.
 Following the great Mark Twain's advice "Find a job that you love and you'll never work a day in your life" - I'm doing that, EVERY single day.

 Julie Harris